-The ultraviolet protection factor (UPF) rating refers to both the design of the hat and the material it is made from.
+The ultraviolet protection factor (UPF) rating refers to both the design of the hat (how much of the head it protects) and the material it is made from (how much UV it blocks).

-To claim or display a UPF rating, hats are required to provide good sun protection such as a bucket, broad-brimmed or legionnaire hat (AS/NZS 4399:2017).
+To claim or display a UPF rating, hat designs should protect the face, head, ears and neck.
+Sun protective hat styles that meet UPF rating guidelines include bucket, broad-brim or legionnaire hats (AS 4399:2020).
 Alternative hat designs providing protection and shading at the crown, face, ears and neck are also acceptable.3

-Caps and sun-visors cannot claim or display a UPF rating.
+Caps and sun-visors cannot claim or display a UPF rating as they do not provide adequate coverage.

 The UPF rating also provides information on how much UV will pass through unstretched, dry material.
-For example, material with a UPF rating of 20 would only allow 1/20th (5%) of UV falling on its surface to pass through it, blocking 95% of UV.
-Any fabric rated above UPF15 provides minimum protection against UV but UPF50+ is recommended.
+There are only four UPF ratings for hats - UPF15, 30, 50 or 50+.
+Hat material with a UPF rating of 30 would only allow 1/30th (3.3%) of UV falling on its surface to pass through it, blocking 96.7% of UV.
+Any fabric rated above UPF15 provides minimum protection against UV.
+UPF50 and UPF50+ (excellent protection) are recommended.